robdyke/r2d2/content/posts/liberalism-critics/essay.md

 title: “There is no such thing as a ‘communitarian’ critique of liberalism for such ‘critiques’ are in reality only expressions of liberal dissatisfaction with the excesses of liberal individualism”
 toc: true
 ---

+I wrote this essay in my third-year of my BA Politics, back in 2008.
+The module was _Liberalism and its Critics_, taught by Prof Sanjay Seth

+---
 After an eleven year absence, the manifestation of all that was 1990s Girl Power, the Spice Girls, reformed recently for a world tour.
 Once again the emancipatory message of ‘girl power’ and the undefinable yet